brando90/snap-cluster-setup/README.md

 ```

 # Lean in SNAP
+For understanding the project directories in a normal Lean project [read this](https://github.com/brando90/learning_lean?tab=readme-ov-file#main-concepts).

 You will need a small tool called `elan` will handle updating Lean according to the needs of your current project.
 Install it with:
 ```bash